-APPENDIX 2: PARENT/GUARDIAN STUDENT BULLYING REPORT FORM

-In accordance with the school's goal to provide a safe and supportive learning environment, Tiospaye Topa School provides this form for parents to report bullying behavior.
+APPENDIX 2: PARENT/GUARDIAN STUDENT BULLYING REPORT FORM In accordance with the school's goal to provide a safe and supportive learning environment, Tiospaye Topa School provides this form for parents to report bullying behavior.

-Name of Parent Filing Report:

-Name of Student Whose Effected by Conduct or Action:

-Name of Student Whose Conduct or Action is the Subject of This Report:

-If Above-Named Student Attends a Different School, List School Name:

-Date of Filing Report:

-Date the Action or Incident Occurred:

-Describe in detail what bullying behavior occurred to cause you to file this report, including the actual behavior, length of time bullying has occurred, and any information relevant to the incident.
-Please refer to the Tiospaye Topa School Student Handbook Section 10.11 for definition and examples of bullying behavior:

-Please list any action already taken in relation to this conduct, including the student already filing a report or telling a staff member, conversations between parents, or any other methods to remedy the behavior:
+Name of Parent Filing Report: Name of Student Who is Affected by the Conduct or Action: Name of Student Whose Conduct or Action is the Subject of This Report: If Either of the Above-Named Students Attends a Different School, List Student Name and the School Name: Date of Filing Report: Date the Action or Incident Occurred: Describe in detail what bullying behavior occurred to cause you to file this report, including the actual behavior, length of time bullying has occurred, and any information relevant to the incident.
+Please refer to the Tiospaye Topa School Student Handbook Section 10.11 for definition and examples of bullying behavior: Please list any action already taken in relation to this conduct, including the student already filing a report or telling a staff member, conversations between parents, or any other methods to remedy the behavior:

-Please list steps you believe need to occur for the school to remedy the bullying behavior:
+Please list steps you believe need to occur for the school to remedy the bullying behavior: Parent Signature: Date: Date Received by TTS: Signature of Receiving Official:

-Parent Signature:

-Date Received by TTS:

-Signature of Receiving Official: